-- Ask about outside assets you would like to manage
+- Ask about assets held away that you would like to manage.

-- Ask if there are additional services the client would like you to perform
+- Ask if there are additional services the client would like you to offer.

 Another simple way to have better quality review meetings is to approach it as a process.
 What tools do you need?
 What does the client need?
 Write down step by step how you will design this as a process and the tools you will need.

-- Create a template letter to send to clients reminding them that you are planning to schedule a review meeting with them
+- Create a client review meeting template letter to send to clients reminding them that you are planning to schedule a review meeting with them.

 - Have a procedure for what happens from the moment the client walks in the door to when they leave.
 What are they offered?
 Where do they sit?

-- Create a good agenda that covers everything you want to bring up
+- Create an agenda template that covers everything you want to discuss.

 - What happens after the meeting?
-Create a follow up letter to layout next steps.
+Create a follow up letter template to layout next steps.

 My client remarked today that he would like to improve the “atmosphere” during the client review meeting.
 He feels that in the past his meetings have been too “regimented” and formal, almost adversarial.
 Since I rarely meet my clients in person, I asked him to describe his office and I learned that he has a typical “conference room” set up.

 Better client review meetings: make your meeting room into a living room.